sanjP10/release/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] My change requires a change to the documentation.
 * [ ] I have updated the documentation accordingly.
 * [ ] I have added tests to cover my changes.
+* [ ] I have updated the CHANGELOG.md and `version` subcommands to the next logical semantic version
 * [ ] All new and existing tests passed.
 * [ ] All required Github Actions for PR have passed.